jefflester/minitrino/readme.md

   --help             Show this message and exit.
 ```

-### Display CLI Version
+### Display Minitrino Versions
-You can display the Minitrino CLI version with the `version` command.
+You can display the Minitrino CLI and library versions with the `version`
+command.

 ```
 Usage: minitrino version [OPTIONS]

-  Display the Minitrino version.
+  Display Minitrino CLI and library versions.

 Options:
   --help  Show this message and exit.